deve48/deve48/README.md

 - 👋 Hi, I’m @deve48
-- 👀 I’m interested in Java
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 telegram @awesometarget